viksant/viksant.github.io/_posts/2023-2-1-Shocker_Machine_HTB.md

 # Nmap done at Sun Jan 29 13:11:36 2023 -- 1 IP address (1 host up) scanned in 8.57 seconds
 ```

-So let's fuzz it.
+Now let's fuzz it.
 Using dirbuster, we didn't find any subdomains.
 Let's try looking for files on it.

 ```shell
 wfuzz -c --hc=404 -t 200 -w /usr/share/wordlists/wfuzz/general/medium.txt http://10.129.228.21/FUZZ/